 U.S. Code Sections 1681 et seq.
 (Fair Credit Reporting Act)

-In a continuing effort to ensure the safety and welfare of students and staff, the College requires criminal records checks, reference checks, and/or credit checks (which may include fingerprinting) for the following:
+In a continuing effort to ensure the safety and welfare of students and employees, Rogue Community College requires criminal background checks for the following:

 - All newly hired full-time and part-time employees, including student and temporary employees;